Felid hybrids: Margay × ocelot

 The marlot is a hybrid between a male margay (Leopardus wiedii) and female ocelot (L. pardalis).
 In May 1977, the Long Island Ocelot Club (LIOC) announced the birth of a marlot bred by Barbara Brocks using captive-bred parents.
 There was no description of the marlot, but the parent species both have rosetted or marbled patterns on a sandy background.

 Margay × oncilla hybridization attempts

 There were attempts to breed the margay with the oncilla (Leopardus tigrinus) by Dutch breeder Mme Falken-Rohrle in the 1950s.
 These appear to have been unsuccessful.

 Puma hybrids

-In 1800 and 1900s, various Cougar hybrids with differing big cats were attempted in captivity and reportedly successful, including cougar × leopard (called a pumapard), and cougar × jaguar.
+In the 19th and 20th centuries, various cougar hybrids with differing big cats were attempted in captivity and reportedly successful, including cougar × leopard (called a pumapard), and cougar × jaguar.

-There are also reports of hybridization between cougar and bobcats in the wild, with the offspring colloquially known as "bougar".

 Additionally, at least one instance of hybridization between a cougar and an ocelot has occurred in captivity.

+Panthera hybrids

+A Panthera hybrid is a crossbreed between individuals of any of the five species of the genus Panthera: the tiger, lion, jaguar, leopard, and snow leopard.
+Most hybrids would not be perpetuated in the wild as the territories of the parental species do not overlap and the males are usually infertile.
+Mitochondrial genome research revealed that wild hybrids were also present in ancient times.
+The mitochondrial genomes of the snow leopard and the lion were more similar to each other than to other Panthera species, indicating that at some point in their history, the female hybrid progeny of male ancestors of modern snow leopards and female ancestors of modern lions interbred with male ancestors of modern snow leopards.